 STEP 3: Appropriate Battery Storage

-Another important factor in ensuring a battery’s longevity is storage when not in use.
-This involves short-term and long-term storage for both daily and seasonal usage.
-No matter what season it is, you must keep your e-bike battery in a place that maintains room temperature.
-If that’s not possible, keep your battery in a neoprene sleeve so that you can guard it from the elements.
+Ensuring a battery’s longevity means storing it correctly when not in use.
+This applies to both daily and seasonal storage.
+It’s crucial to keep your e-bike battery in an environment that maintains room temperature.
+When room temperature is not possible, using a neoprene sleeve can protect the battery from harsh elements.

-If you don’t plan on riding your e-bike for quite some time, like during the winter months, keep your battery charged to 30% and encased in a neoprene sleeve.
-Check the charge every few weeks to ensure it isn’t losing juice.
-Also, be sure to brush it off periodically with a microfiber towel or soft-bristled brush to avoid a buildup of dust and debris.
+For long-term storage, like during the winter months, charge your battery to about 30% and encase it in a neoprene sleeve.
+Periodically check the charge to ensure it isn’t depleting and gently clean it with a microfiber towel or soft-bristled brush to prevent dust buildup.

 Read Also: